openjdk/guide/src/index.md

 ## Forward ports

 During the rampdown of a release there are two repositories in play, the stabilization fork for the outgoing release, and the mainline repository where the next release is being developed.
 Any bugfix going into the stabilization fork is likely to be desired in mainline as well.
-As a developer you should **only** push your fix to the stabilization fork if you intend for it to go to both repositories.
+As a developer you should push your fix to the stabilization fork **only**, even if you intend for it to go to both repositories.
 Your fix will be forward ported to mainline.

 All fixes that are pushed to the stabilization fork are forward ported to mainline.
 If you have a fix that is only intended for the stabilization fork you will have to manually back it out from mainline once it has been forward ported.